pierwill/OpenChicago/guide/punctuation.rst

      ". . . . a shallow body of water connected with, but well protected from, the open sea"; "He was as tall as, though much younger than, his brother"; "The cultivation in our- selves of a sensitive feeling on the subject of veracity is one of the most useful, and the enfeeblement of that feeling one of the most hurtful, things"; "This road leads away from, rather than toward, your destination."

 #.
-Similarly, use a comma to separate two numbers: "In 1905, 347 teachers attended the convention"; November i, 1905.
-(See 160.)
+A direct quotation, maxim, or similar expression, when brief, should be separated from the preceding part of the sentence by a comma.

+     "God said, Let there be light."
+[Bad example]

 #.
-A comma is employed to indicate the omission, for brevity or convenience, of a word or words the repetition of which is not essential to the meaning : "In Illinois there are seventeen such institutions; in Ohio, twenty-two; in Indiana, thirteen" ; "In Lincoln's first cabinet Seward was secretary of state; Chase, of the treasury; Cameron, of war; and Bates, attorney general."

-     Often, however, such constructions are smooth enough not to call for commas (and consequent semicolons) : "One puppy may resemble the father, another the mother, and a third some distant ancestor."

-#.
-A direct quotation, maxim, or similar expression, when brief, should be separated from the preceding part of the sentence by a comma (see 131) :

-     " God said, Let there be light."

-#.
-Use a comma before "of" in connection with resi- dence or position:

-     Mr. and Mrs. Mclntyre, of Detroit, Mich.; President Hadley, of Yale University.

-     Exceptions are those cases, historical and political, in which the place-name practically has become a part of the person's name, or is so closely connected with this as to render the separation artificial or illogical:

-     Clement of Alexandria, Philip of Anjou, King Edward of England.

-#.
 Put a comma after digits indicating thousands, 1 except in a date or in a page-reference and not between the constituents of dimensions, weights, and measures:

-     1,276, 10,419; 2200 B.C.; p.
+     1,276, 10,419; 2200 BCE; p.
 2461; 3 feet 6 inches; 4 Ib.
 2 oz. ; 2 hr.
 4 min.

 #.
 Separate month and year and similar time divisions by a comma:

+     November, 1905;
-     November, 1905 ; New Year's Day, 1906.
+     New Year's Day, 1906

 #.
-Omit the comma, in signatures and at the beginning of articles, after author's name followed by address, title, or position in a separate line, or after address followed by a date line, etc. (see 65).

-#.
-The comma is always placed inside the quotation marks, but following the parenthesis, if the con- text requires it at all.
+The comma is always placed inside the quotation marks, but following the parenthesis.

+     [Examples]

 Apostrophe
 ----------

 #.
 An apostrophe is used to mark the omission of a letter or letters in the contraction of a word, or of figures in a number.
-In the case of contractions containing a verb and the negative, do not use space between the two components of the contraction:

-     it's, ne'er, 'twas, "takin' me 'at"; m'f'g; the class of '96; don't, haven't.
-(See 123.)
+     it's, ne'er,  the class of '96; don't, haven't.

 #.
-The possessive case of nouns, common and proper, is formed by the addition of an apostrophe, or apostrophe and 5 (see 113) :
+The possessive case of nouns, common and proper, is formed by the addition of an apostrophe.

-     a man's word, horses' tails; Scott's Ivanhoe, Jones's farms, Themistodes' era; for appearance' sake.
+     horses' tails; Scott's Ivanhoe, Jones's farms, Themistodes' era; for appearance' sake

 #.
+Do not use an apostraphe with the plural of numerals or letters.
+.. #.
 The plural of numerals, and of rare or artificial noun- coinages, is formed by the aid of an apostrophe and s; of proper nouns of more than one syllable ending in a sibilant, by adding an apostrophe alone (mono- syllabic proper names ending in a sibilant add es; others, s) (see 101) :

      in the i goo's; in two's and three's, the three R's, the Y.M.C.A.'s; "these I-just-do-as-I-please's"; "all the Tommy Atkins' of England" (but: the Rosses and the Macdougals); the Pericles' and Socrates' of literature.

 Quotation Marks
 ---------------
-See Quotations
+See :ref:`Quotations <quotes>`.

 Dashes
 ------